-Because the core of orthopedagogic evaluation has the character of an encounter (see 174, 56), the orthopedagogue aims to establish a pedagogic encounter with the child, where the personal relationship of association deepens to an interpersonal relationship (of encounter), a precondition for learning to know the child in his/her true personal depth.
+Because the core of orthopedagogic evaluation has the character of an encounter (see 174, 56), the orthopedagogue aims to establish a pedagogic encounter with the child, where the personal relationship of association deepens to an interpersonal relationship of encounter, a precondition for learning to know the child in his/her true personal depth.
 Nel says, "To encounter a child means to discover him in the heart of his existence" (174, 78-79 [in Afrikaans]).

 In such a relationship of encounter, the child feels and knows he/she can trust the adult to help him/her.
-This is the foundation for his/her readiness to reveal him/herself in his/her experiential world to the orthopedagogue.
+This is the foundation for his/her readiness to reveal him/herself to the orthopedagogue in his/her experiential world.
 In the encounter, there is a first bridging of the gap in the isolation of the child restrained in becoming adult.
-Breaching this isolation is necessary because selfactualization cannot occur if he/she interacts with life contents in "isolation" (243, 83).
+Breaking this isolation is necessary because self-actualization cannot occur if he/she interacts with life contents in "isolation" (243, 83).